rjgolden/SlimedOut/README.md

-Download code and run main.exe from directory.
+Download code and run main.exe from root directory.